floesche/LED-Display_G4_Documentation/docs/components.md

 [download Arena PCB Schematic](../assets/arena.pdf)

-# Demo Controller
+# Controller

+## Computer based controller

+In newer installations, the [National Instrument PCIe-7842R card](https://www.ni.com/en-us/support/model.pcie-7842.html) takes the role of the controller.
+This is a FPGA based reconfigurable high speed IO device which can deliver the required multiple SPI channels within the anticipated time constraints.
+In addition, a connected breakout box allows easy recording several analog data channels through the same device that is used to record other exerimental data.

+## Prototype Controller

 A demonstration controller, based on an Arduino Uno, is provided with the arena and panels.
 The demonstration controller connects to header P22 on the arena and will display a moving stripe pattern in 16-level gray scale mode.
 The panels (up to four) should be connected to header P1 when using the demo controller.
 Note, the demo controller requires 5V power via the USB connector on the Arduino Uno in order to operate.

 ![Demo controller](../assets/demo_controller.png)

-A video of the demo controller connected to the test arena and displaying the moving stripe pattern is shown below.

-# 5V Power Supply
+# Power Supply

 A 5V 1A power supply is provided with the prototype panels, arena and controller.
 This supply is sufficient for operating roughly four panels - so enough for running the demo controller.
 A higher current supply will likely be required in order to operate more than four panels.
 When selecting a power supply roughly 0.25A should be budgeted for each panel.
 The connector is a 2.1mm DC jack and the supply should be center positive.

+For an arena with 4×12=48 panel, a [5V 10A](https://www.adafruit.com/product/658) worked well in most applications.